Best offer is available via Great Canadian Rebates

 Using Scotia Rewards Points

-Even though we like to fund our travels using points around these parts, there always comes times when we need to spend cash.
+Even though here at Prince of Travel, we like to fund our travels using points, there always comes times when we need to spend cash.
 For example, booking an award ticket means paying taxes and fees, and stuff like Airbnbs and train tickets simply can’t be booked with points (yet).

 If you put these charges on your Scotia Gold Amex, you’ll be able to use your Scotia Rewards points to effectively “make them disappear”, drastically reducing your out-of-pocket travel expenses.